-Microfossils cannot be seen with the naked eye, and so automatic scanning electron microscopy at Microscopy Australia’s Australian National University facility was used to image the samples, including anything that may be a microfossil in the process.
-The researchers are seeking public help to search through these images and identify the ones that contain microfossils to help speed up the process.
+Through the Australian Museum, the team are still seeking public help to search through the thousands of images and identify the ones that contain microfossils, and what those microfossils are.
 These microfossils will provide the key to documenting the age and environmental conditions at a range of new locations.

 Fellow National Collaborative Research Infrastructure Strategy (NCRIS) facility, the Atlas of Living Australia, is hosting this and other citizen science projects using their crowdsourcing tool DigiVol, which was developed in collaboration with the Australian Museum.
 You can join the project at: https://australian.museum/get-involved/citizen-science/date-a-fossil

 This work was funded by a grant from the Australian Museum Foundation and the descendants of Robert Etheridge.